mconcas/docks/README.md

 the images management.

-Please notice that the DockerHub repository is kept in sync with the GitHub one (see below) since  the [autobuild](https://docs.docker.com/docker-hub/builds/#creating-an-automated-build) has been configured.
+Please notice that the DockerHub repository is kept in sync with the GitHub one, since  the [autobuild](https://docs.docker.com/docker-hub/builds/#creating-an-automated-build) has been configured.
-That is the two procedures here described must lead, if successfully completed, to the same result.
+That is the two procedures here described must lead, if successfully completed, to the same results.

 ### Known name-resolving issue with Ubuntu Linux (14.10)
 **Important: read below just in case during your building phase you container